wp-plugins/nextgen-facebook/readme.txt

 [youtube https://www.youtube.com/watch?v=wMeVh8eoKsQ]

-Watch more videos about NGFB Open Graph+ on [SurniaUlulaCom's YouTube Channel](https://www.youtube.com/user/SurniaUlulaCom).
+Watch more videos about NGFB Open Graph+ on [Surnia Ulula's YouTube Channel](https://www.youtube.com/user/SurniaUlulaCom).

 NGFB Open Graph+ is a *complete* social sharing solution that uses the existing content of your webpages to build HTML meta tags -- there's no need to manually enter / configure any additional values or settings, though many settings and options are also available.